MysteryZ/pgadmin4/README.md

-In the following documentation and examples, *$PGADMIN4_SRC/* is used to denote the top-level directory of a copy of the pgAdmin source tree, either from a tarball or a git checko
+In the following documentation and examples, *$PGADMIN4_SRC/* is used to denote the top-level directory of a copy of the pgAdmin source tree, either from a tarball or a git checkout.

 ## Architecture